 From Kathmandu, take a mountain flight to Lukla.
-The Lukla airport is one of the most dangerous airports in the world.
+Lukla airport is one of the most dangerous airports in the world.
 Bounded by tall peaks and hills, the runway at Lukla is quite captivating and the flight is considered as an exhilarating adventure in itself.
 Upon arriving at Lukla, the trail slowly leads us to the Cheplung Village.
 From there, a steady walk downwards will take us to the village of Phakding.
-Overnight stay at the guesthouse.
+Overnight stay at Guesthouse.

 Namche is a great place to sink in with nature.
 The view around Namche is outstanding and attractive.
 You can explore the Syangboche Airstrip and get a panoramic view of Namche along with perfect views of the Himalayas.
 Further from Syangboche is the Everest View Hotel (3962m).
 The hotel is the highest operating hotel in the world and offers a breath-taking view of Mount Everest (8848m) and many other Himalayan peaks.
-Back at Namche, explore the Sherpa Culture Museum.
-Overnight stay at the guesthouse.
+Back at Namche, explore the Sherpa Culture Museum. stay at Guesthouse.

 Following the trail along the right side of Dudh Koshi River and enjoying the astounding natural scenery of streams, hills and the Himalayan peaks, the village of Tengboche is reached.
 The village of Tengboche is situated at the union of the Dudh Koshi and the Imja Khola rivers and is bounded by rhododendron trees.
 The village is renowned for Tengboche Monastery, the largest monastery of the Khumbu region.
 Tengboche Monastery is also considered as the mystical hub of the Khumbu region.
-Overnight stay at the guesthouse.
+Overnight stay at guesthouse.

 The trekking track crosses Imja River via a suspension bridge and leads towards the village of Dingboche.
 En route, the village of Pangboche is crossed.
 Dingboche is entitled the “Summer Valley” of the Khumbu region.
 Elegant views of Lhotse (8414m), Ama Dablam (6856m), and Island Peak/Imja Tse (6189m) can be observed from Dingboche.
 Overnight stay at the guesthouse.

 Walking to Dughla from Dingboche, we arrive at Chupki Lhara.
 A continuous view of imperious peaks can be seen throughout the trek.
 The trail descends to the moraine of Khumbu Glacier.
 The vista of the mountain like Khumbutse (6665m), Lingtren (6749m), and Pumori (7165m) from the moraine path is remarkable.
 Mount Nuptse (7861m) also appears up ahead once the glacier pass is crossed.
-Stay at the guesthouse in Lobuche.
+Stay at Guesthouse in Lobuche.

 A gentle walk from Lobuche alongside the view of Khumbu Glacier leads us to Gorakshep (5140m), a calm place dotted with some lodges.
 From here, the trail ascends to the top of the edge on a steep and icy trail, finally reaching Everest Base Camp.
 Here, the view of the Khumbu Icefall and the sight of the mighty Everest (8848m) and other snow-capped peaks of the Khumbu region are wonderful to marvel at.
 After spending some time at the base camp, relishing the landscape and the atmosphere, you return back to Gorakshep.
 Overnight stay at a lodge in Gorakshep.

 You take a flight back from Lukla to Kathmandu early in the morning, which takes about 40 minutes.
 On arrival, we transfer you to the hotel.
 Refresh and relax.
 Later, stroll in the streets of Thamel.
-Enjoy your dinner in Kathmandu.
+Enjoy cultural dinner in Kathmandu.
 Overnight stay at the guesthouse.

 3 Night Hotel in Kathmandu with breakfast in 3 star